Maikel Garcia Player Props: Royals vs. Nationals

 Maikel Garcia At The Plate

-- In 19 games played this year, he has not hit a home run.
+- He has not gone deep in his 20 games this year.

-- Garcia has driven in a run in eight games this season (42.1%), including one multiple-RBI game.
+- In nine games this season, Garcia has picked up an RBI, with more than one RBI once.

-- He has scored in six games this year (31.6%), but has had no multi-run games.
+- He has scored in seven games this season (35.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.